 - Do you know what a basic, leisurely or luxury lifestyle might cost you personally?

 Maybe you can have all these, perhaps you will need to choose and compromise with a few trade-offs, but can you guestimate what these needs and want might be?

 You have the big house but can’t sleep at night because of the mortgage.

-You don’t own you rent but have a decent amount saved knowing that you can afford all you need and can move if needed.
+You don’t own you rent but have a decent amount saved, knowing that you can afford everything and move if needed.